cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/updating.md

 # Deploying changes

-When you make changes to the Helm Chart configuration, you need to apply them using the `helm update` command.
+When you make changes to the Helm Chart configuration, you need to apply them using the `helm upgrade` command.
 This chart has been designed in such a way that there should not be any outages during updates.

 There are multiple components that a configuration can affect.
 Broadly, it can affect the configuration of the Smile CDR app itself, or it can affect the surrounding infrastructure.